-- TR-129.
+- TR-127.
 Maintain financing capability to meet the city's adopted mobility targets through a mix of funding sources, as identified in the TFP and the CIP.
 Seek broadly-based financing through proportional participation from the beneficiaries of the system, including: - 1.
 The citywide community; - 2.
 Existing businesses and property owners; and - 3.
-New development. - TR-130.
+New development. - TR-128.
 Support state legislation that preserves or increases state-shared revenues (e.g., gas tax) and retains and develops programs and local authorities (e.g., Public Works Trust Fund, Transportation Improvement Board, motor vehicle excise taxes, transportation benefit districts, etc.) that benefit and support the state, regional, and local transportation system.

-- TR-131.
-Seek state and federal funds for transportation capital, maintenance, and operations. - TR-132.
-Balance funding to achieve scheduled progress on mobility targets/level-of-service standards for all modes within the Mobility Management Areas, by using results from monitoring the targets/level of service to prioritize transportation facility and service investments. - TR-133.
-Provide adequate transportation funding to ensure that adopted level-of-service standards are met. - TR-134.
-Take one of the following actions if transportation funding falls short of meeting the city's adopted levelof-service standards and methods of obtaining more revenue have been exhausted: - Review and adjust the city's overall land use vision to lower the overall transportation demand to help the transportation system to operate within adopted levels-of-service; - 2.
-Review and adjust the level-of-service standards; - 3.
-Reallocate capital resources to implement mobility options that maintain or enhance level-of-service. - TR-135.
-Use statutorily authorized funding mechanisms available to local governments that are based on the special benefits received by property owners to fund transportation improvements. (e.g.: Local Improvement Districts, Latecomer Agreements, and Special Benefit Offsets). - TR-136.
-Support joint projects, including the contribution of city matching funds, with adjoining cities, King County, the transit providers, or the state, where such partnerships help establish or accelerate projects beneficial to the city. - TR-137.
-Support federal and state gasoline taxes and other funding measures to provide adequate funding for transportation improvements that keep pace with regional and community growth.
+- TR-129.
+Seek state and federal funds for transportation capital, maintenance, and operations. - TR-130.
+Provide and prioritize transportation funding to meet Performance Targets for people walking, biking, riding transit, and travelling in a car. - TR-131.
+Use statutorily authorized funding mechanisms available to local governments that are based on the special benefits received by property owners to fund transportation improvements. (e.g.: Local Improvement Districts, Latecomer Agreements, and Special Benefit Offsets). - TR-132.
+Support joint projects, including the contribution of city matching funds, with adjoining cities, King County, the transit providers, or the state, where such partnerships help establish or accelerate projects beneficial to the city. - TR-133.
+Support federal and state gasoline taxes and other funding measures to provide adequate funding for transportation improvements that keep pace with regional and community growth. - TR-134.

-TR-138.
 Secure funding to implement transit service and capital facilities.